-Quality engineering test assessment approach emphasized more on test automation frameworks.
-The test automation frameworks consist of various tools and technology that help to achieve an end to end product testing at a higher speed.
-The dedicated automation frameworks and tools help in speeding up the testing process and improves the ROI by reducing the testing efforts.
+Quality engineering test assessment approach emphasizes more on the test automation frameworks.
+The test automation frameworks are made up of various tools and technologies that allow for faster end to end product testing.
+The dedicated automation frameworks and tools help in speeding up the testing process and improve the ROI by minimizing the testing efforts.

 Test Automation Framework

 Test automation is one of the fundamental principles of quality engineering.
-Test automation is a procedure that uses automation tools to execute test cases.
-The platform which provides the test execution environment is called Test Automation Framework.
-The framework is consists of a set of protocols, rules, procedures, and guidelines for test scripting, association, and implementation.
+It is a procedure that uses automation tools to execute the test cases.
+The platform which provides the test execution environment is called the Test Automation Framework.
+The framework consists of a set of protocols, rules, procedures, and guidelines for test scripting, association, and implementation.

 1. Data-Driven Framework

-The framework follows a process in which test cases are developed in a spreadsheet and imported into the test automation tool.
-Using this framework, we can build positive as well as negative test cases into a single test.
+The framework uses a spreadsheet to develop the test cases that are then imported into the test automation tool.
+Using this framework, you can build positive as well as negative test cases into a single test.

 2. Linear Automation Framework

 Using the linear automation framework, you can generate scripts in no time.
-It doesn’t require any specific knowledge in executing test cases.
-The liner automation testing tool is easy to understand and use.
+It doesn’t require any specific knowledge to execute the test cases.
+The linear automation testing tool is easy to understand and use.
 This framework is also called as “Record & Playback Framework.”

 3. Table Driven Framework

 The table-driven testing or keyword-driven testing is used for both automation and manual testing requirements.
-The testing is performed based on keywords related to the application that needs to be tested.
+The testing is keyword-based that are related to the application to be tested.

 4. Modular Based Testing Framework

-It is an essential automation tool where testers divide the application under test into separate units or modules so that each of them can be tested individually.
-Hence it is also called the ‘Test Script Modularity Framework.
+It is an essential automation tool that allows for the testers to break down the application under test into separate units or modules so that each one may be tested individually.
+Hence, it is also called the ‘Test Script Modularity Framework’.

 5. Library Architecture Testing Framework

-In the library architecture framework, a shared library is created that contains the standard functions for the application that needs to be tested, and these libraries are available to use whenever required.
-This framework finds applications where everyday activities are repeated, such as inventory management systems.
+The library architecture framework creates a shared library that contains the standard functions for the application to be tested, and these libraries are available for use, whenever required.
+This framework is used for the applications where everyday activities are repeated, such as inventory management systems.

 6. Hybrid Testing Framework

 As the name suggests, the hybrid testing framework consists of more than one framework.
-The framework is set up to moderate the weaknesses of all the associated frameworks and get the advantages.
-This framework can be easily adapted to get better results.
+The framework is designed to mitigate the flaws of all the associated frameworks while maximizing their benefits.
+This framework can easily be modified to improve the outcomes.